 In our rates above, the price assumes the metal is galvanized steel or aluminum as both are about the same cost.

-Yet, standing seam is also possible with copper and zinc, but the costs go up rather significantly, less so with zinc.
+Yet, standing seam is also possible with copper and zinc, but the material costs go up rather significantly with copper, less so with zinc.